Thomas Dalmahoy

-Thomas Dalmahoy (died 1682) was an English politician as the (co-)Member of Parliament for Guildford, 1664-1679.
+Thomas Dalmahoy (died 1682) was an English politician as the (co-)Member of Parliament for Guildford, 1664–1679.
 His left-handed marriage is notable in that he married the widow of his family's patron, killed at the final foray of the English Civil War, the Battle of Worcester, having served as his master of the horse attending to his travel arrangements — the patron was the Duke of Hamilton.

 In his final years, being a noble Scotsman, among a minority of all members supportive of Lauderdale in the Cabal and the succession of James II and VII — considered one of the Court Party and not holding a Pocket Borough — he lost the 1679 election to exclusionist Morgan Randyll.

 Marriages

-Last in the line of his family's main patrons, William Hamilton, 2nd Duke of Hamilton, attributed to artist Adriaen Hanneman between 1625–1650.
+Last in the line of his family's main patrons, William Hamilton, 2nd Duke of Hamilton, attributed to artist Adriaen Hanneman between 1625 and 1650.
 Dalmahoy served has his Master of the Horse and took his wife after his death.

 In the last 20 years of his life he owned and lived at "The Friary", Guildford and Wanborough Manor, Surrey, having inherited from his first wife Lady Elizabeth Maxwell (died 1659), widow of William Hamilton, 2nd Duke of Hamilton and the co-heir of her father, James Maxwell, 1st Earl of Dirletoun; the year before he died he married Elizabeth Clerke, widow of Sir William Clerke, 2nd Baronet.

 Career

-He was a Member (MP) of the Parliament of England for Guildford, elected twice after the English restoration of the monarchy: in 5 December 1664 and March 1667.
+He was a Member (MP) of the Parliament of England for Guildford, elected twice after the English restoration of the monarchy: on 5 December 1664 and March 1667.